p410n3/scananyweb.site/README.md

 Live version on https://scananyweb.site

-As someone who helps people mananging their webservers and websites for some extra cash, I decided to build a Webinterface for some tools I often use as alaways SSH-ing into my Server got annoying.
+As someone who helps people mananging people with their webservers and websites for some extra cash, I decided to build a Webinterface for some tools I often use as alaways SSH-ing into my Server got annoying.
 You can pretty much use this with any Shell programm on linux.

 My Server is currently running on Debian 8.